Unsupervised Machine Learning Phase Classification for Falicov-Kimball Model: Introduction

-However, as we show in our work, several unsupervised techniques, some of which are simpler than LbC, can locate the correct position of the phase boundary between the ordered and the disordered FKM phase regardless of the type of phase transition.
+However, as we show in our work, several unsupervised techniques, some of which are simpler than LbC, can locate the correct position of the phase boundary between the ordered and disordered FKM phase regardless of the type of phase transition.
 The identification of other phase boundaries, which further divide both ordered and disordered regions of the model, proved to be more challenging.
 Nevertheless, we demonstrate that unsupervised techniques based on principal component analysis (PCA)~\cite{wang2016discovering,hu2017discovering} and to the same extent also the prediction-based method and autoencoder-based classification can automatically distinguish the weakly localized bad metal regime and the Anderson-localized insulator regime and locate their crossover.
-This is important because the problem of electron localization in two-dimensional systems is notoriously difficult to analyse~\cite{markos2006numerical,suntajs2023localization}.
+This is important because the problem of electron localization in two-dimensional systems is notoriously difficult to analyze~\cite{markos2006numerical,suntajs2023localization}.
 Considering the long history of FKM, this crossover was identified only recently.
 Its existence in finite-sized systems was proven by Antipov et. al~\cite{antipov2016interaction} via investigation of the energy-resolved inverse participation ratio (IPR) and conductivity.
 Yet, unsupervised ML techniques can pinpoint this crossover directly from the particle occupation snapshots.
-These results highlight the potential of straightforward unsupervised machine learning techniques to identify phase transitions and address electron localization in correlated electron systems.
+Our results underscore the power of straightforward unsupervised machine learning techniques in identifying both first and second order phase transitions, as well as distinguishing various electron localization regimes.
+Here presented methods are immediately applicable to any model of correlated electrons coupled to classical degrees of freedom (see e.g., ~\cite{liang2013nematic,buhler2000magnetic,yin2010unified,mondal2021when,smorka2022nonequilibrium,hu2015interplay,diaz2021majorana,elbracht2020topological,maska2021unconventional,smorka2025influence}).